 Mr Evans is a past President of the Australian Automobile Association.
-He is also Executive Chairman and owner of Dyno Dynamics (Aust) Pty Ltd, Strategic Consulting Services Pty Ltd and a Director of Citywide Service Solutions Pty Ltd. He is a Director of Eco-Motive, an Australian company developing alternative fuel technologies for motorists.
+He is also Executive Chairman and with his wife the owner of Dyno Dynamics (Aust) Pty Ltd, Strategic Consulting Services Pty Ltd. He is a Director of CAMS Pty Ltd (Confederation of Australian Motor Sports) and also a Director of Eco-Motive, an Australian company developing alternative fuel technologies for motorists.
 He has also held senior executive positions in the public and private sectors, including CEO of Medicines Australia, Head of the Commonwealth Office of Regional Development, Executive General Manager of AusIndustry and Principal Adviser to the Federal Treasurer.
+He has been Director of a number of other companies including Citywide and Kistler Aerospace.

 He has qualifications in engineering, law and economics.
-Mr Evans is a active motor sport participant and is currently a Director of CAMS Pty Ltd (Confederation of Australian Motor Sports).
-He drives extensively throughout Australia, particularly in NSW, Victoria and the ACT.
+Mr Evans is a active motor sport participant competing in circuit racing and rallies.
+He drives extensively throughout Australia, particularly in NSW, Victoria and the ACT as well as overseas.